Pull to Refresh

 Where HuntWise earns its keep: the forecasting suite.
 HuntCast, WindCast, and RutCast form a coherent "when should I hunt" product, and hunters who like algorithmic hunt-timing get a longer forecast window (15 days on Elite) than most competitors offer.
 The nationwide land boundaries and owner phone lookup on both paid tiers are also a fair inclusion at the Pro price — you don't pay extra for nationwide coverage the way you do with onX's state-by-state Premium tiers.

 Where it's harder to justify: $119.99/yr for Elite is the most expensive mainstream hunting-app subscription going — more than onX Elite ($99.99).
 You're paying that premium for a longer forecast and rut detection, not for more map.
-And the murky free tier plus the 404ing pricing page make it unnecessarily hard to know what you're buying before the trial clock starts.
+And an undocumented free level, an unstated trial length, and a pricing page that renders an error make it unnecessarily hard to know what you're buying before the trial clock starts.

 06The free alternative